rlivingsus/misc/AllBooks.md

 - McRaven, William: Make Your Bed
 - McTier, Moiya: The Milky Way
 - Meacham, Jon: And There Was Light: Abraham Lincolns
 - Meister, Ellen: Dorothy Parker Drank Here
+- Merritt, Jerry: A Gift of Time
 - Mersinger, Holly: The Curse of Jacob Tracy
 - Meyer, Michael: In Manchuria
 - Mieville, China: The City & The City
 - Mihalik, Jessie: Polaris Rising
 - Miles, Kathryn: Trailed
+- Millard, Candice: River of the Gods
 - Miller, Chanel: Know my Name
 - Miller, Christian: The Character Gap
 - Miller, Lulu: Why Fish Don't Exist: A story of Loss, Love, and Hidden Order of Life
 - Mindell, David: Our Robots, Ourselves
 - Miodownik, Mark: Stuff Matters (kindle)
 - Mitchell, Maggie: Pretty is:
-- Mnookin, Robert: Create Value in Deals and Disputes
+- Mnookin, Robert: Create Value in Deals and Disputes; Beyond WInning
 - Moon, Elizabeth:
 - Moorcock, Michael: A Nomad of the Time streams; Elric de Melnibone
 - Moore, Demi: Inside Out
 - Moore, Peter: V is for Villain
 - Morillo, Christina: 97 Things Every Information Security Pro Should Know
+- Morris, Jan: Manhattan '45
 - Morrison, Toni: The Bluest Eye
 - Morton, Andrew: The Queen: Her Life
 - Muir, Tamsyn: THE LOCKED TOMB: 1)Gideon the Ninth; Nona the Ninth
 - Munger, Charlie: Poor Charlie's Almanack
 - Munninghoff, Alexander: The Son and Heir (kindle)
 - Munroe, Randall: The Thing Explainer
-- Murakami, Haruki: The Wind-up Bird Chronicle
+- Murakami, Haruki: The Wind-up Bird Chronicle; Kafka on the Shore
 - Murakami, Ryu: Popular Hits of the Showa Era
 - Murata, Sayaka: Convenience Store Woman
 - Muratyan, Vahram: Paris versus New York